-For participants, the course will be worth at least 3 ECTS.
+For participants, the course will be worth 3 ECTS.
 Given the completely interactive nature of this course, attendance and participation are mandatory, and not properly excused absence or poor preparation may likely lead to your being excluded from the course.
 Note also how you will be pass-fail graded on this course based on four elements, all of which you need to pass:

-- Your assignments for all three sessions: - Reaction paper (1-2 pages, single space) for the readings in session 1, by tba - o The first draft of introduction for the paper presented in session 1, by tba - Feedback for 2 other colleagues' introductions, by tba - Reflection paper (1-2 pages, single space) for the feedback received on the introduction, by tba - o The revised, second draft of introduction, by tba
+- Your assignments for all three sessions: - Reaction paper (1 page, single space) for the readings in session 1, by January 30, 2024 - The first draft of introduction for the paper presented in session 1, by January 30, 2024 - Feedback for 2 other colleagues' introductions, by February 6, 2024

-- Your paper presentation in session 1 - Your participation and interaction throughout the course
+- The revised, second draft of introduction, by February 6, 2024 - Your paper presentation in session 1 - Your participation and interaction throughout the course